Service Animals at CCA

-- A recent photo of the service animal so that CCA Public Safety can issue an ID as proof of registration that may be worn by the animal or carried by the handler.
+- A recent photo of the service animal so that Public Safety can print an ID.

 - Ensure that the service animal receives and maintains up-to-date vaccinations and immunizations against disease and is otherwise in good health (service animals may be removed that are a health and safety threat)

 - Care for and supervise the service animal

 - Maintain control of the animal at all times (service animals must be harnessed, leashed, or tethered unless the individual’s disability prevents using these devices or these devices interfere with the service animal’s safe, effective performance of tasks, in which case the handler must maintain control of the animal through voice, signal or other effective controls)

 - Ensure the cleanup of all animal waste

 - Ensure that the animal is on a leash, if appropriate for the animal, at all times.
 It is recommended but not mandated that the animal wear some type of easily recognized identification symbol (i.e., harness, backpack, ID badge provided by Public Safety) or that the handler carry an ID badge